Prema Kurien: Birth and education

 Prema Kurien was born in Kerala, India.

-She attended the Women's Christian College, Chennai, earning a B.A. in psychology, and the Delhi School of Economics, Delhi, where she gained an M.A. degree in sociology.

-After moving to the United States, she attended Brown University, Providence, earning M.A. and Ph.D. degrees in sociology.
+She attended the Women's Christian College, Chennai, earning a BA in psychology in 1983, and the Delhi School of Economics, Delhi, where she gained an MA degree in sociology in 1986.
+After moving to the United States, she attended Brown University, earning M.A. and Ph.D. degrees in sociology in 1989 and 1993, respectively.

 Career

-Prema Kurien was visiting assistant professor at the Department of Sociology and Anthropology, Knox College, from 1992 to 1994, then assistant professor at the Department of Sociology and Director of the Human Diversity Program at Chapman University from 1994 to 1995.
+Kurien was visiting assistant professor at the Department of Sociology and Anthropology, Knox College, from 1992 to 1994, then assistant professor at the Department of Sociology and Director of the Human Diversity Program at Chapman University from 1994 to 1995.